Can you tell me a bit about the Forest?

 We are officially designated by the Internal Revenue Service as a 501(c)(3) [non-profit] corporation.
 Amounts over the listed room and board rates are tax deductible.
 Donations (one or several added together) over $250 will be recognized by a standard letter for tax filing.

 Are there any rules?

-Yes, 3: no smoking or intoxicants on the grounds, no pets in guest cabins and no overnight guests under 18.
+Yes, there are some rules: no smoking, intoxicants or open fires on the grounds, no pets in guest cabins, and no overnight guests under 18.

 What should I bring?

 Provided: pillows, bed linens, blankets, towels, soap, tissue, alarm clock, umbrella, flashlight, insect repellent and extension cord.
 Needed: your favorite pillow, toothbrush, personal toiletries, water bottle and walking/hiking shoes for trails (if needed).

 We serve home-cooked, wholesome, hearty vegetarian and non-vegetarian meals.
 We try to accommodate special needs (vegetarian, gluten-free, etc.) if informed in advance.